balqeesAlfasatlah/Reading--Notes/Reading-notes301/class-12.md

 ## What is a realational database?
 is a type of database that stores and provides access to data points that are related to one another.

+## What type of structure does a relational database work with?

+in general data  is structured as a tables

 ## What is a ‘schema’?

 its structure described in a formal language supported by the database management system (DBMS).

+## What is a NoSQL database?
+database are primarily called as non-relational or distributed database and its document based, key-value pairs, graph databases or wide-column stores

+## Howo does it work?
+its store the data in documents

+## What is inside of a Mongo database?
+collections have a set of documents
+## Which is more flexible - SQL or MongoDB? and why.
+MongoDB
+## What is the disadvantage of a NoSQL database?

+SQL databases are best fit for heavy duty transactional type applications, as it is more stable and promises the atomicity as well as integrity of the data.
+While you can use NoSQL for transactions purpose, it is still not comparable and sable enough in high load and for complex transactional applications.